 Tran: It’s not okay.
-It gets in the way almost 100 percent of the time.
+It gets in the way almost 100% of the time.

-Abrio: Talking on the phone for a long period of time while having your hair done is definitely not ok.
-If it’s a quick chat, no big deal, but being on the phone really changes the dynamic
+Abrio: Talking on the phone for a long period of time while having your hair done is definitely not okay.
+If it’s a quick chat, no big deal, but being on the phone really changes the dynamic.

 Stenson: Talking on the phone makes it difficult for a hairdresser to work and so is very rude.
 The stylist and client need to have a mutual respect for one other.

-Monzon: I’d say if you are expecting a very important call than it would be okay—just ask your stylist on how they feel about it first.
+Monzon: I’d say if you are expecting a very important call, then it would be okay—just ask your stylist on how they feel about it first.

 How much would you expect a satisfied client to tip?

-Stenson: Clients who are satisfied generally tip 20 percent or more.
+Stenson: Clients who are satisfied generally tip 20% or more.

-Monzon: When it comes to tipping, 15 to 20 percent should be the standard practice used.
+Monzon: When it comes to tipping, 15 to 20% should be the standard practice used.